 - Joint-Stock Company (in Czech: „Akciová společnost“ or shortly „a.s.”).

-The biggest difference between these two types of companies is mainly in the form of their governance, scope of responsibilities of the shareholders and in the amount of the minimum registered capital needed for their incorporation.
+The biggest difference between these two types of companies is mainly in the form of their governance, the scope of responsibilities of the shareholders and the amount of the minimum registered capital needed for their incorporation.

 Let’s take a closer look at the main benefits and drawbacks of doing business with each of these two types of companies in the Czech Republic – including their incorporation costs.

 LIMITED LIABILITY COMPANY FORMATION IN THE CZECH REPUBLIC

 One of the major advantages of a limited liability company in comparison to a joint-stock company is primarily the cost of its incorporation.
 Considering the costs of the incorporation process and preparation of all the necessary documents, which in case of both of these two types of companies move within the range of hundreds (in case of a limited liability company) or lower thousands (in case of a joint-stock company) of Euros, the most substantial difference will lie mainly in the minimum statutory amount of the registered capital.

 Even though for a limited liability company, the law prescribes a minimum amount of registered capital of approximately 0.05 EUR, in case of a joint stock company it is 80.000 EUR, which is a significant difference between the two.

 In effect, this means that establishing and incorporating a limited liability company can be relatively cheap compared to a joint-stock company, which already requires a considerable amount of registered capital for its incorporation.

 Shareholders of a limited liability company are jointly and severally liable for the company’s debts up to the number of their unpaid deposits, at the time when they were asked for performance by a creditor.

 Therefore, if the shareholders’ deposits are not fully paid up, they all remain guarantors for the company’s liabilities jointly and severally.